Mover Logic: A Concurrent Program Logic for Reduction and Rely-Guarantee Reasoning (Extended Version)

 The rule \relname{M-if} requires both the true case ($A_1; s_1$) and the false case ($A_2; s_2$) to have the same post-condition $Q$.
-The effect $e$ is the maximal effect of executing either $A_1$ followed by $s_1$ or $A_2$ followed by $s_2$.
+The effect $e$ bounds the maximal effect of executing either $A_1$ followed by $s_1$ or $A_2$ followed by $s_2$.
 The rule \relname{M-while} for $\swhile{\dotact{A_1}{A_2}}{s}$ checks that a successful test followed by the body preserves precondition $P$, which functions as a loop invariant.
 The postcondition of the loop is the postcondition of $A_2$ given the precondition $P$.
-The effect of a loop is the iterative closure of the effect of one iteration sequentially composed with the effect of the loop-terminating test $A_2$.
+The effect $e$ bounds the iterative closure of the effect of one iteration sequentially composed with the effect of the loop-terminating test $A_2$.
+The antecedent $M(A_1,P);\mover_1 \sqsubseteq \MR$ requires each iteration to behave as a right-mover, so an iteration cannot commit and keep looping (an iteration may commit only if it also yields, resetting to a new reducible block); together with $\mover \not\sqsubseteq \ML$, which prevents the loop from being placed after the commit point of an enclosing reducible block, this ensures a loop never runs post-commit, where the termination requirement discussed above would apply.

 Consider the loop in \t{spin\_lock()} in Figure~\ref{fig:spin}.
 The test \t{!cas(l,0,tid)} is the conditional action $\dotact{I}{\uact{\old{{l}} = 0 \wedge \t{l} = \t{tid}}{\t{l}}}$ and the loop body is \t{skip}.
 Since $P;I = P$, rule~\relname{M-skip} concludes that $\mimp{R}{G}{\tskip}{P}{P}{\MB}$.
 Further, $M(I,P) = \MB$, because that action accesses no global variables, and the specification for \t{l} indicates that $M(\uact{\old{{l}} = 0 \wedge \t{l} = \t{tid}}{\t{l}}, P) = \MR$.
 Thus, $e = (\MB;\MB)^*;\MR = \MR$.
 Also, the postcondition $P;A_2$ for the loop simplifies to the expected $P[\t{l}:=\t{tid}]$.
 To ensure the left-mover termination requirement, rule~\relname{M-while} requires that $e \not\sqsubseteq\ML$.
 That is, the post-commit part of a reducible sequence cannot contain loops.